HELLLabs/website/README.md

 ### Step 4
 After saving all your work, and goto `website` directory via the command `cd website`
 ### Step 5
-- Add the edited files to the staging area by command `git add .`
-- Commit the files with a commit message by the command `git commit -m "your commit message"`
+- Commit the files with a commit message by the command `git commit -am "your commit message"`
 - Push the final changes to the server via the command `git push`

 #### Congratulations, you just successfully pushed your code to the server.